-nit Pa acket Type and Rate
+Ingress Rule Ingress Rule

-Ingress Rule • Egress R ule
+Port Packet Type Rate (Kbps) Packet Type Rate (Kbps

-Port Packet Type Rate (Kbps) Packet Type Rate (Kbps)
+1 Broadcast Only 8000 All 0

-1 Broadcast Only ~ 8000 All 0
+2 Broadcast Only 8000 All 0

-2 Broadcast Only \sim 8000 All 0
+3 Broadcast Only 8000 All 0

-3 Broadcast Only \sim 8000 All 0
+4 Broadcast Only 8000 All 0

-4 Broadcast Only \sim 8000 All 0
+5 Broadcast Only 8000 All 0

-5 Broadcast Only \sim 8000 All 0
+6 Broadcast Only 8000 All 0

-6 Broadcast Only \sim 8000 All 0
+7 Broadcast Only 8000 All 0

-7 Broadcast Only \sim 8000 All 0
+8 Broadcast Only 8000 All 0

-8 Broadcast Only \sim 8000 All 0
+9 Broadcast Only 8000 All 0

-9 Broadcast Only ~ 8000 All 0
+10 Broadcast Only 8000 All 0

-Rate Contro bl Page You can select the packet type that you want to filter.
-The Ingress packet types supported are: Ingress Packet Type Broadcast/Multicast/Unknown Unicast Broadcast/Multicast • Broadcast • All The Egress rate supports all types of packets.
-Bandwidth All ports support port Ingress and Egress rate control.
+Rate Control Page You can select the packet type that you want to filter.
+The Ingress packet types supported are: Broadcast/Multicast/Unknown Unicast Ingress De als et Terre a Broadcast/Multicast racket Type • Broadcast • All The Egress rate supports all types of packets.
+All ports support port Ingress and Egress rate control.
 For example, assume Port 1 is 10Mbps, you can set it's effective Egress rate at 2Mbps, Ingress rate at 1Mbps.
-The ES8509-XT performs the Ingress rate by packet counter to meet the specified rate. • Ingress Ingress rate in Mbps, the rate range is from 1 Mbps to 100 Mbps and zero means no limit.
+The ES8510 performs the Ingress rate by packet counter to meet the specified rate. • Ingress Bandwidth Ingress rate in Mbps, the rate range is from 1 Mbps to 100 Mbps and zero means no limit.
 The default value is 8Mbps • Egress The default value is no-limit .
 Egress rate limiting has an effect on all types of packets, including Unicast, Multicast and Broadcast packets.
+Ingress Rule (Kbps) Ingress rate in Kbps, the rate range is from Kbps to 256000 Kbps and zero means no limit.
+The default value is 8000Kpbs.
+Egress Rule (Kbps) Egress rate in Kbps, the rate range is from Kbps to 256000 Kbps and zero means limit.
+The default value is 8000Kpbs.
+Egress rate limiting has an effect on all types packet types, including Unknown Unicast, Multicast, and Broadcast.
 Click Apply to apply the settings.
-Apply Note: You must Save the settings (Page 127), if you want to maintain these settings if the ES8509-XT is powered off.
+Apply Note: You must Save the settings (Page 124), if you want to maintain these settings if the ES8510 is powered off.